Task 1

 Student: _________________________

-Interviewer: Why is it hard to solve environmental problems?
+Interviewer: Why do you think it is hard to solve environmental problems?

 Student: _________________________

-Interviewer: What will happen if we don’t stop air, water and land pollution?
+Interviewer: What will happen if we don’t take steps to stop air, water and land pollution?

 Student: _________________________